ax-va/AxVaGlobe/README.md

 ## What is it?

-**NavGlobe** is a graphical-logical library for creating globes by hexagon-or-pentagon-like polygons and for navigating on them.
+**NavGlobe** is a project for creating globes by hexagon-or-pentagon-like polygons and for navigating on them.

 ## Why graphical?